Book 8

 C) Which of these sentences are true (T) and which are false (F)?

-4. Mrs. Perry cooked the lunch for her husband that day.
+4. Mrs. Perry cooked the fish before leaving for the meeting.

 Text 218